CS6620-S21/Distributed-File-Systems-Reliability/README.md

 ## 2. Goals:
-Design and implement a framework for basic failure testing of distributed file systems, which could be applied to Ultimate goal of the project is to test different use cases for MooseFS filesystem and generalize them for few other Filesystems.
+Design and implement a framework for basic failure testing of distributed file systems, which could be applied to the ultimate goal of the project, which is to test different use cases for MooseFS filesystem and generalize them for few other
+Filesystems.
 The overall testing framework would programmatically create and set up virtual machines (VMs) for Master Server, Metaloggers, multiple Chunkservers(ideally 50-60), and Client Servers using Ansible Playbooks and Terraform Plans for testing, run experiments, simulate node failures (e.g., terminating one or more VMs), verify the file system, destroy